 Request: sdlhazemd Summary: HazeMD is a Megadrive/Genesis emulator based on the MAME code URL: http://rbelmont.mameworld.info/?page_id=163 Why not in Fedora: Emulators are not permitted in Fedora

 Request: Skype Summary: Skype is a very popular teleconferencing application.
 It has some questionable properties, but is one of the few apps to make calls to landlines.
 It is e.g. available in the Canonical partner repository.
 URL: http://www.skype.com/intl/en/get-skype/ Why not in Fedora: Skype is free, but proprietary and thus closed source.
-They have been engaged in censorship in China, preferred Intel users etc.
+They have been engaged in censorship in China, preferred Intel users etc. Notes: The package cannot contain Skype binaries as the binaries itself are non-redistributable.
+The lpf-skype package (current in rpmfusion) handles this.

 Request: SmartGit Summary: SmartGit is a front-end for the distributed version control system Git.
 It is intended for developers who prefer a graphical user interface over a command line client, to be even more productive with Git — the most powerful DVCS today.
 URL: http://www.syntevo.com/smartgit/index.html Why not in Fedora: There are legal questions raised about the origin of that software.